Makishimu/krd_karate_bot/README.md

   0.2 /newbot;
   0.3 Choose a name for your bot;
   0.4 Choose a username for your bot.
 It must end in `bot`.
 Like this, for example: Tetris Bot or tetris_bot;
-  0.5 Congrats, afret those steps you have a token (under "Use this token to access the HTTP API:").
+  0.5 Congrats, after those steps you have a token (under "Use this token to access the HTTP API:").